lastylegp/Quopus/README.md

 ### Internal FTP / FTPS / SFTP client
 Action `ftp` — connects and browses remote filesystems.

+> **See also**: [Quopus Drive](#quopus-drive-remote-machine-mount) for a custom client/server protocol that exposes folders on another machine with TLS + HMAC + MAC-based auth.
+Use FTP for talking to existing FTP servers (scene sites, web hosts, NAS appliances); use Quopus Drive when you control both ends and want stronger auth than FTP can provide.

 **Supported protocols:** FTP (port 21), FTPS explicit TLS (port 21), FTPS implicit TLS (port 990), SFTP (port 22, needs paramiko)

 **Connect dialog:** protocol picker, host, user, password, optional SSH private key for SFTP, save as named bookmark (max 30).
 The dialog has three buttons: